 Location and Access

-The Ivana group of properties covers over 118,000 hectares.
-It is the southernmost property along the 140 kilometre NW-SE trend that contains a series of airborne radiometric anomalies.
-The project has year-round access through a well-maintained gravel road, and is in a semi-arid area with low rainfall and population density.
+The Ivana group of properties covers over 118,000 hectares north of Valcheta City in Rio Negro Province.
+It is the southernmost property along the 140 kilometre NW-SE trend that contains the Ivana deposit and a series of airborne radiometric anomalies which represent future exploration targets.
+The project has year-round access through a well-maintained gravel road network, in an area of very low population density.The project is in a semi-arid topographical depression, close to 100m below the elevation of Valcheta City, with low rainfall, and within a closed hydrologic system.

 Ivana was the third discovery area in the district.
 In April, 2010, Blue Sky was granted a special airborne geophysics license covering 2.265 million hectares that included all of the prospective areas identified by the Company at the time for uranium in the San Jorge sedimentary basin of Rio Negro Province.
 The license allowed Blue Sky to fly high-resolution airborne radiometric and magnetic surveys.
 Blue Sky was given the exclusive right to acquire new exploration licenses on the targets identified in the survey.
 The Ivana property was acquired to cover several of the anomalies identified by this survey.

 A follow-up ground radiometric survey confirmed a >25 kilometre-long anomaly caused by uranium mineralization at or near surface.
 Field programs included prospecting, geological mapping, sampling/testing of hand pits, auger & shallow rotary drill holes, and a 2,023 metre diamond drill program comprised of 11 holes.
 Much of this work was funded through a joint venture with the French multi-national uranium company, Orano (formerly Areva).